vertueux/smov/LEARN.md

 With `raspi-config`, you can enable i2c by navigating to *Interface Options->Advanced->I2C* and then enable it.

 ## Testing I2C
-Now when you log in you can type the following command to see all the connected devices
+Now when you log in you can type the following command to see all the connected devices:
 ```bash
 sudo i2cdetect -y 1 # Or 0, depends on the device you use.
 ```
 ## Configuring the Second I2C Port
-We first have to edit */boot/config.txt*
+We first have to edit */boot/config.txt*:
 ```bash
 sudo nano /boot/config.txt
 ```
-If we scroll to the bottom we may find the remnants of the precious peripheral (if it was added here previously)
+If we scroll to the bottom we may find the remnants of the precious peripheral (if it was added here previously):
 ```bash
 dtoverlay=i2c-rtc,pcf8523,wakeup-source #RTC
 ```

 We now need to add an additional device under a new bus — e.g. bus 2.
-We do this by adding an additional line with the following content
+We do this by adding an additional line with the following content:
 ```bash
 dtoverlay=i2c-gpio,bus=2,i2c_gpio_sda=23,i2c_gpio_scl=24
 ```

 ## Manual configuration
 When using a Raspberry Pi, you must first have dtoverlay installed for the manual configuration.
-Install it by copying this command
+Install it by copying this command:
 ```bash
 sudo apt install libraspberrypi-bin
 ```